per-wat/University-Notes/Sem-2-2021-22/fyp-1.md

 My idea is splitted into 2

 > ### Idea 1
 > **Improving Sleep with Smart Home Automation using Brain Computer Interface**
 > Creating an environment to help user fall asleep easier based on their brain activity
 > Develop a system where it analyse user's brain and try to find the best way to help to sleep
 > Things need to consider:
-> - How can we detect one is cannot sleep
+> - How can we detect ones cannot sleep
+> - How to know what part of the environment to change
+>   - Do we just try and error until finding the nice spot and save the data???
+>   - Or we can try to use the brain activity to find specific variable to change
 > -

 ***